TWO DIFFERENT CONSTRUCTIONS. BOTH BEAUTIFUL AND DURABLE.

 Should you go with solid hardwood or engineered hardwood?
-Both are made with genuine hardwood and available in a range of species, styles, and levels of durability—but they're constructed differently.
+Both types of hardwood flooring are made with real wood and available in a range of species, styles, and levels of durability—but they’re constructed differently.
 The type you choose will depend on personal preference and where you plan to install.
 Here’s a closer look at each type of hardwood flooring.

 Solid hardwood flooring is milled from a solid piece of 100% hardwood and topped with a protective finish.
 These floors are valued for their long-lasting beauty and durability.
 While they can be sanded and refinished several times if desired, you can also enjoy a look for life.
-Solid hardwood is installed over wood subfloors and is perfect for rooms on first and second floors—living areas, bedrooms and even kitchens.
-All Bruce® solid hardwood is made in the USA with domestically sourced lumber.
+Hardwood flooring is installed over wood subfloors and is perfect for rooms on first and second floors—living areas, bedrooms and even kitchens.
+All Bruce® solid hardwood flooring is made in the USA with domestically sourced lumber.

-Engineered hardwood flooring has a layered construction, with the top and bottom layer being 100% natural wood.
-The middle core is made with layers of crisscrossing plywood that are bonded for extra strength and stability.
-This structure makes engineered hardwood an excellent choice for installation on any floor of the home, including basements, and over concrete subfloors and radiant heating systems.
-Some engineered hardwood products that have a thicker top layer, so can be sanded and refinished.
+Engineered hardwood uses a layered construction, with the top and bottom layer being 100% real hardwood.
+The middle core comprises layers of crisscrossing plywood that are bonded for extra strength and stability.
+This structure makes engineered wood floors an excellent choice for installation on any floor of the home, including basements, and over concrete subfloors and radiant heating systems.
+Some engineered hardwoods that have a thicker top layer, so they can be sanded and refinished.